-We leave P.E.I. by ferry to Nova Scotia and then cross the causeway onto Cape Breton, famous for its Celtic music, its hospitality and its scenery.
+We leave P.E.I. by ferry, returning to Nova Scotia and then cross the causeway onto Cape Breton, famous for its Celtic music, its hospitality and its scenery.
 You will see the scenery at its most spectacular from lookoffs along the Cabot Trail.
 We do a clockwise loop on the trail to reach Baddeck, where Alexander Graham Bell's summer home is now a museum and where Canada's first airplane, the Silver Dart, had its maiden flight a century ago.
 We'll have a celebration dinner in Baddeck as new and old friends head their separate ways.

 Fees are per person in Canadian funds

 Harmonized Sales Tax (HST) is in addition to above fees.

 *Single room option may be limited.
 We are not able guarantee ensuite bathrooms.

 Accommodation & Meals

 - Total Distance — 1275 km (787 mi)